CosmoGridCollab/CosmoGridCollab.github.io/publications.md

 ![](/figures/kacprzak2022.png)

-> We present CosmoGrid: a large lightcone simulation set for map-level cosmological inference with probes of large scale structure.
-It is designed for cosmological parameter measurement with the Stage-III photometric surveys with non-Gaussian statistics and machine learning.
-CosmoGrid spans the wCDM model and varies Ωm, σ8, w0, H0, ns, Ωb, with three degenerate neutrinos fixed at mν = 0.02 eV.
+> We present CosmoGridV1: a large set of lightcone simulations for map-level cosmological inference with probes of large scale structure.
+It is designed for cosmological parameter measurement based on Stage-III photometric surveys with non-Gaussian statistics and machine learning.
+CosmoGridV1 spans the wCDM model by varying Ωm, σ8, w0, H0, ns, Ωb, and assumes three degenerate neutrinos with ∑mν = 0.06 eV.
 This space is covered by 2500 grid points on a Sobol sequence.
-At each grid point, we run 7 simulations with PkdGrav3 and store 69 particle maps at nside=2048 up to z = 3.5, as well as halo catalog snapshots.
+At each grid point, we run 7 simulations with PkdGrav3 and store 69 particle maps at nside=2048 up to z=3.5, as well as halo catalog snapshots.
 The fiducial cosmology has 200 independent simulations, along with their stencil derivatives.
-An important part of CosmoGrid is the benchmark set of 28 simulations, which include larger boxes, higher particle counts, and higher redshift resolution of shells.
-They allow for testing if new types of analyses are sensitive to choices made in making CosmoGrid.
-We add baryon feedback effects on the map level, using the shell-based baryon correction model.
-The shells are used to create maps of weak gravitational lensing, intrinsic alignment, and galaxy clustering.
-Intrinsic align- ments and galaxy biasing can be modeled using the available data products in post-processing.
-The main part of CosmoGrid are the raw particle count shells that can be used to create full-sky maps for a given n(z).
-We also release projected maps for a Stage-III forecast, as well as maps used previously in KiDS-1000 deep learning constraints with CosmoGrid.
+An important part of CosmoGridV1 is the benchmark set of 28 simulations, which include larger boxes, higher particle counts, and higher redshift resolution of shells.
+They allow for testing if new types of analyses are sensitive to choices made in CosmoGridV1.
+We add baryon feedback effects on the map level, using shell-based baryon correction model.
+The shells are used to create maps of weak gravitational lensing, intrinsic alignment, and galaxy clustering, using the UFalcon code.
+The main part of CosmoGridV1 are the raw particle count shells that can be used to create full-sky maps for a given n(z).
+We also release projected maps for a Stage-III forecast, as well as maps used previously in KiDS-1000 deep learning constraints with CosmoGridV1.
 The data is available at www.cosmogrid.ai.